 The reference to a specific security is intended only to illustrate the type of company/stock that Bailard's portfolio Small Cap Value ESG Strategy might hold.
-The company equity mentioned here was a holding within Bailard's Small Cap Value ESG Strategy portfolio as of June 30, 2023.
+The company equity mentioned here was a holding within Bailard's Small Cap Value ESG Strategy portfolio as of September 30, 2023.
 It does not represent any past, present, or future recommendation of Bailard.
+Specific investments described herein do not represent all investment decisions made by Bailard.
+The reader should not assume that investment decisions identified and discussed were or will be profitable.
+Specific investment advice references provided herein are for illustrative purposes only and are not necessarily representative of investments that will be made in the future.